daniep01/TrainScaleSpeed/README.md

 - 1x RaspberryPi (any type with GPIO)

 ## Operation
 Sensors are placed 24 inches apart on either side of the track.
+The code assumes GPI 17 and 18 are used.
 With the script running a train passes between the sensors and the speed is calculated and displayed.